 Parathyroids gland: Makes parathormone which controls calcium levels in blood and bones.

-Adrenals: Make adrenalin and aldosterone which control blood glucose level, heart rate, body’s salt level
+Adrenals: The twin glands that make adrenalin and aldosterone which control blood glucose level, heart rate, body’s salt level

 The thyroid gland: Makes thyroxin which controls metabolism